felixgao/python-best-practices/docs/index.md

 # Best Python Practices

-A collection of python tutorials and patterns to use in data science projects
+A collection of python tutorials and patterns to use in data science projects.

-This project is meant to address common pitfalls and difficult areas of python which are important in data science code but not commonly easily solved with a simple stack overflow post.
-This includes topics such as organization and optimization.
+This guide is meant to address common pitfalls and difficult areas of python which are important in data science code and not easily solved with a simple stack overflow search.
+The tutorials explore topics such as organization and performance optimization.

-The Zen of Python is one of the guiding principles of this guide:
+The Zen of Python is one of the guiding principles for this documentation:

 ```python
 import this